Ucodia/ArduinoGenesis/README.md

 #ArduinoGenesis

-ArduinoGenesis is a simplistic library for catching inputs from a Sega Genesis / Mega Drive from an Arduino board.
+ArduinoGenesis is a simplistic library for catching inputs of a Sega Genesis / Mega Drive gamepad from an Arduino board.

 ##Plug it baby!